ckeditor/ckeditor5/docs/getting-started/setup/working-with-typescript.md

 You can use the {@link framework/development-tools/package-generator/typescript-package package generator} to scaffold TypeScript-based plugins.

-Writing a simple plugin will be very similar to writing in vanilla JavaScript, but you need to add [TypeScript augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) to give the compiler additional information about your plugin.
+Writing a simple plugin will be similar to writing it in vanilla JavaScript, but you need to add [TypeScript augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) to give the compiler additional information about your plugin.

-Depending on your plugin, augument the following interfaces:
+Depending on your plugin, augment the following interfaces:

-* {@link module:core/editor/editorconfig~EditorConfig}, which informs a new plugin extends the configuration.
+* {@link module:core/editor/editorconfig~EditorConfig}, which informs that a new plugin extends the configuration.
-* {@link module:core/plugincollection~PluginsMap}, which informs an additional plugin is available, useful when using `editor.plugins.get( '...' )`.
+* {@link module:core/plugincollection~PluginsMap}, which informs that an additional plugin is available; useful when using `editor.plugins.get( '...' )`.
-* {@link module:core/commandcollection~CommandsMap}, which informs an additional command is available, useful when using `editor.commands.get( '...' )`.
+* {@link module:core/commandcollection~CommandsMap}, which informs that an additional command is available; useful when using `editor.commands.get( '...' )`.

-The augumentation can be placed in a file with your editor setup, or you can create a separate file, like `augmentation.ts`, and import it.
+The augmentation can be placed in a file with your editor setup.
+You can also create a separate file, for example `augmentation.ts`, and import it.

-Here's an example from our {@link tutorials/creating-simple-plugin-timestamp Creating a basic plugin} tutorial to which we added a UTC configuration option.
+The following is an example from our {@link tutorials/creating-simple-plugin-timestamp Creating a basic plugin} tutorial to which we added a UTC configuration option.

 ```ts
 import {